Reference

 MethodPathPurpose

-POST/v1/mcp/scanRun the MCP scanner against an MCP server's mcpServers.json.
+POST/v1/mcp/scanRun the MCP scanner against a target URL or local path.

 Asset enable / disable